JohnStortaJr/leet-quest/README.md

 ## Python implementations of LeetCode problems
 The problems are organized according to the [**NeetCode roadmap**](https://neetcode.io/roadmap).

 Not every NeetCode problem in the roadmap directly corresponds to a LeetCode problem.

-NeetCode's `Duplicate Integer` problem aligns with LeetCode's `Contains Duplicate` problem, though there are slight differences.
-The intention is to use the NeetCode roadmap as the guide to focus on the important problems, but solve the problem within LeetCode.
+_For Example_, NeetCode's `Duplicate Integer` problem aligns with LeetCode's `Contains Duplicate` problem, though there are slight differences.
+The intention is to use the NeetCode roadmap as the guide to focus on the important problems, but solve the problem as defined by LeetCode.
 Ideally, the solutions will work for both problems.

 Problems prefixed with an `x` are part of the backlog and not yet solved.